nyyr/ArcHUD3/Docs/readme.txt

 * added deDE locale
 * added ruRU locale (thanks to StingerSoft)
+* added option to only show target (de)buffs cast by player
 * fixed a display issue of the soul shards arc

 nyyr